genular/pandora/README.md

 ## License
-`SIMON` is open-source software for more information please check `LICENCE` file for more information.
+`SIMON` is open-source software for more informations please check `LICENCE` file.

 ## Citation
 This software can be used for research purposes, you should cite